awslabs/generative-ai-cdk-constructs/README.md

 # Operational Metrics Collection

-AWS CDK constructs collect anonymous operational metrics to help AWS improve the quality and features of the constructs.
+Provided CDK constructs collect anonymous operational metrics to help AWS improve the quality and features of the constructs.
 Data collection is subject to the AWS Privacy Policy (https://aws.amazon.com/privacy/).
 To opt out of this feature, simply disable it by setting the construct property "enableOperationalMetric" to false for each construct used.
 Defaults to true.

 # Roadmap